dart-lang/site-www/src/faq.md

 ### Q. Is Dart single-threaded?

-No. On native targets, Dart features like isolates and async-await can enable multiple threads of execution at any given time.
+No. On native targets, Dart's isolate API can enable multiple threads of execution at any given time.
-The Dart VM will utilize multiple cores of a multi-core processor to run those threads concurrently.
+The Dart VM uses multiple processor cores to run those threads concurrently.

 [Dart's concurrency architecture](/guides/language/concurrency)